top of page

 Botzwana 12/2008

-Wittgenstein's Stonborough House is a unique example of a philosopher's attempt to express his ideas through architecture.
-At the end of a psychological crisis, which had led to a temporary suspension of all his philosophical activities, Wittgenstein was asked by his sister Margaret to build a house for her in the suburbs of Vienna.
-Though having no training as an architect, Wittgenstein accepted enthusiastically.
-The planning and construction of the house (1926-28) falls into the intermediate period of what are called the earlier and the later phases of Wittgenstein's philosophical work.
-Wittgenstein was about to renounce his earlier extremely logically oriented philosophy, in order to find new ways of expression in less formal reflections.
+Ludwig Wittgenstein’s Stonborough House stands as a singular instance of a philosopher’s attempt to articulate his ideas through architecture.
+Emerging from a profound psychological crisis that had led to a temporary suspension of his philosophical work, Wittgenstein was invited by his sister, Margaret, to design a house for her in the suburbs of Vienna.
+Despite having no formal training in architecture, he accepted the task with remarkable enthusiasm.
+The planning and construction of the house (1926–28) coincide with the transitional phase between what are commonly referred to as the early and the later periods of Wittgenstein’s philosophy.
+At this time, he was on the verge of abandoning his rigorously logical early position and seeking new modes of expression through less formal, more reflective forms of thought.

-Suffering until the late 70s from indifference from the part of philosophers as well as architects, the Wittgenstein House has by now been thoroughly evaluated with regard to its position in the history of modern architecture, as has its relation with Wittgenstein's philosophy.
-(1) The aim of the present note is not to add anything new to these analyses, but to show that a certain attitude towards modernity proper to Wittgenstein can be seen as being also a dynamic driving force in the work of the Japanese architect Tadao Ando.
-I shall first list the most striking points of resemblance between Ando and Wittgenstein that appear in their architectural expression as well as their personalities.
-First, it must be said that neither Wittgenstein nor Ando benefited from fulltime architectural training.
-A kind of self-conscious "dilettantism" might thus have contributed to the development of similar phenomena in their respective works:
+For decades—well into the late 1970s—the Stonborough House was met with relative indifference by both philosophers and architects.
+By now, however, it has been thoroughly reassessed, both with regard to its place in the history of modern architecture and in terms of its relation to Wittgenstein’s philosophical concerns.¹ The aim of the present note is not to contribute further to these analyses, but rather to suggest that a distinctive attitude toward modernity, characteristic of Wittgenstein, may also be understood as a dynamic driving force in the work of the Japanese architect Tadao Ando.
+I shall begin by outlining the most striking points of resemblance between Ando and Wittgenstein, evident both in their architectural expression and in their personal dispositions.
+First and foremost, it should be noted that neither Wittgenstein nor Ando benefited from formal, full-time architectural training.
+This shared condition of self-conscious “dilettantism” may have played a significant role in shaping analogous features within their respective bodies of work.

 1. The firm decision to resist all tendencies.